Click on a heading to open the answer.

 We provide outer Futon Covers that can easily be taken off and washed.

 Please don’t take off the inner futon cover – the tufted one with ties.
-The layers of natural fibre from which Futonz futons and natural mattresses are made, are encased in a 100% cotton ‘shell’ which is then zippered closed and hand tied (tufted) to complete the futon.
+This is what keeps the layers of cotton and wool in place.
+The layers of natural fibre from which Futonz futons and natural mattresses are made are encased in a cotton cover which is then zipped closed and hand-tied (tufted) to complete the futon.
 It is not intended as a removable cover.
 It is designed to be easily reconditioned in the future, a quick and cheap procedure – but one best undertaken by us.
 If you have any questions please contact us.

 We make removable, machine-washable protectors and coloured Futon Covers.